yakufl/yaku/_pages/about.md

 My area of interest resides at the crossroads of productivity, bussines dynamics, and social metabolism.
 I am well-versed in heterodox approaches such as Classical Political Economy, post-Keynesianism, and Evolutionary Economics.
 Methodologically, I evaluate the economy as a complex structure of interdependent sectors, adopting what can be termed a meso perspective in Economics.
 To achieve this, I adopt computational simulations and economic history as the main tools.

 I believe that crowd collaboration and enthusiast people can achieve amazing results.
-That's why I'm a contributor to Wikipedia (in Spanish and English) and participate in projects such as the (https://www.indep.network)[International Network for Democratic Planning].
+That's why I'm a contributor to Wikipedia (in Spanish and English) and participate in projects such as the [International Network for Democratic Planning](https://www.indep.network).

 I am originally from Peru.
 Currently based in Geneva, Switzerland